 Sunday: 1:00pm to 5:00pm (the library is closed on Sundays from Memorial Day through Labor Day weekends)

 The meeting room application and applicable fee must be submitted at least two weeks prior to the desired meeting date.
 The application may be mailed to the library, faxed to (219) 873-3475, or turned in to the Circulation Desk to the attention of Robin Kohn.

 The library cannot guarantee the meeting room to non-library groups more than 90 days or less than one week in advance.
-No more than two meetings per calendar year may be held by individuals or groups that are not library sponsored.
+No more than four meetings per calendar year may be held by individuals or groups that are not library sponsored.
 If you meeting has been canceled or postponed, please notify the library as soon as possible.
 Another group may be waiting to use the room.